skypilot-org/skypilot/docs/source/reference/config.rst

     # instances.
 SkyPilot will auto-create and reuse a service account (IAM
     # role) for AWS instances.
     #
+    # NO_UPLOAD: No credentials will be uploaded to the pods.
+Useful for
+    # avoiding overriding any existing credentials that may be automounted on
+    # the cluster.
+    #
     # Customized service account (IAM role): <string> or <list of single-element dict>
     # - <string>: apply the service account with the specified name to all instances.
     #    Example: